LuisJimenezJordan/B1-Programming--Final-Project/README.md

 ### Why Build a Toolkit Like This?

 In real bioinformatics workflows, researchers routinely need to store, retrieve, and analyse large numbers of sequences.
-This toolkit demonstrates the fundamental concepts behind such systems — sequence storage, GC content calculation, codon translation, and compositional analysis — implemented as a clean RESTful API.
+This toolkit demonstrates the fundamental concepts behind such systems — sequence storage, GC content calculation, codon translation, and compositional analysis.

 ---